andreasvija/crypto-arbitrage/QC/README.md

 In addition to our ML algorithm analysis we tried implementing some NON-ML solutions into QC.
 Here are some of the results it provided.
-The test period was the year 2020, since it had large ups and downs (best for seeing drawdown).
+The test period was the year 2020, since it had large ups and downs (best for analysing drawdown).

 BASELINE - buying in beginning and selling at end: